 Greenhouse gas emissions affect our health and the environment.
 It also causes climate change by trapping heat in the planet, causing adverse effects such as melting of glaciers, acid rain, chemical smog, climate change, and deforestation- to mention a few.

 So, what types of human activities leave a carbon footprint?
 These include but are not limited to: burning of fossil fuels for electricity production and consumption, transportation, farming, and deforestation.
+For example, in the case of transportation, it is advised to adopt environment-friendly options like electric cars, CNG fuelled vans, and used trucks (if interested, check out Gibbons Commercial for buying such trucks) that might help in reducing carbon footprints from the earth’s atmosphere.

 To start with having a basic understanding of what carbon footprint is a great first step to identify what harms the planet and what we can do instead to help the environment.